REDWOOF/Between-Two-Worlds-Notes/content/index.md

 ---
 I've installed Quartz which allows me to publish all my notes on the website you're on.
 (It was pain to install.)
 The Global Graph can be accessed by clicking the button on the top right of the Graph.
 Each folder contains its own local graph.

+If I don't update it in a while, remind me to update the "content" vault and use ``npx quartz sync``.